-- Heat your oil or butter (I used clarified butter) in your pan on medium hight heat.
+- Heat your oil or butter (I used clarified butter) in your pan on medium-high heat.
 If a sprinkle of water makes the pan sizzle, it's ready!

-- Crack your egg in a small dish and gently dump your egg into the hot pan.
+- Crack your egg into a small dish and gently dump your egg into the hot pan.

 - Let your egg cook just until the egg white turns white.
 Turn heat to medium.